oliviazhang0416/BayesHMP/Diagnostics plots/README.md

 Samples from posterior distributions of model parameters were generated using RStan’s Hamiltonian Monte Carlo routines implemented with 3 chains, each with a minimum of 1,000 iterations, the first half of which were considered warm-up and disregarded.

-Convergence was judged using trace plots, auto-correlation plots and numerical diagnostics $\hat R$ (the potential scale reduction factor) for all model parameters.
+Convergence was judged using trace plots, auto-correlation (ACF) plots and numerical diagnostics R̂ (the potential scale reduction factor) for all model parameters.

 ① Trace plot: the estimated values were plotted across each iteration for each chain.